 #1.2.
 Tab settings

 In this column, you can configure what the report will look like.
-First, there is a Technique drop-down menu (where you can select from things like Exploration, Funnel Analysis, etc.).
-In this blog post, I focus only on the Exploration part.
+First, there is a Technique drop-down menu (where you can select from things like Free Form, Funnel Exploration, etc.).
+In this blog post, I focus only on the Free Form part.

 Then you will find the visualization section where you can select from: